 Each of the 7 Marine Expeditionary Units (a battalion landing team with a bunch of stuff bolted onto it and a harrier/helicopter airwing for support) has a bunch of different ways to get to the beach.
 These include of course the choppers, navy landing craft (LCU, LCAC, etc), and the Marines own amtrac swimming APCs.
-However, each one of these MAUs also has 18 of these little rubber zodiac-style boats, designated Combat Rubber Raiding Craft (CRRC, or “Crick”).
+However, each one of these MAUs also has 18 (15 active and 3 spares) of these little rubber zodiac-style boats.

 A little larger than a sectional couch and powered by an outboard (or two) these can motor out from a task force still some 20 miles out at sea and approach an enemy-held beach, port, or vessel with very little footprint.
 They are hard to spot by eyeball, radar, or other means, especially in a light chop state.
 It’s a wet ride for the Marines aboard and anyone who has ever ridden one through the surf doesn’t look forward to doing it a second time– especially on a contested beach.

-In the end, Cricks allow a 144-man company to be landed on a strip of beach or empty pier in three, six-boat waves.
-The former was done under OOTW conditions by Marines in Somalia in 1992.
+In the end, Cricks allow two-thirds of a 144-man company to be landed on a strip of beach or empty pier in three, five-boat waves.
+The latter third can be shipped in follow-on elements or landed by helicopter.
+This type of landing was done under OOTW conditions by Marines in Somalia in 1992.

-Air transportable, Cricks can be slid out the rear ramp of MV-22s or parachuted from cargo planes such as the C-130 (and Navy C-2 CODs), can be launched from surface vessels such ranging from Amphibious assault ships (shown) or smaller craft like patrol boats, LCS and frigates.
-They can also be (and are) carried up from submerged submarines by divers for inflation on the surface.
+Air transportable, Cricks can be slid out the rear ramp of MV-22s or parachuted from cargo planes such as the C-130 (and Navy C-2 CODs), can be launched from surface vessels ranging from Amphibious assault ships (shown) or smaller craft like patrol boats, LCS and frigates.